Byline Article Attribution

-- Audience & Tone – We mostly want articles that interest and engage our readers, which primarily are empty-nested baby boomers concerned with their own mortality & well-being or with that of a loved one.
+- Audience & Tone – We mostly want articles that interest and engage our readers, which primarily are empty-nested baby boomers concerned with the health & well-being of a loved one or their own mortality.
 Women caretakers are a good demographic to address, so write in a tone that interests them.

 - Personal Stories & Case Studies – There’s hardly a better way to engage readers than to share stories they can relate to.
 Make them as personal as possible, with real names and photos or videos.

 - Technology & Product Reviews – The pace of tech innovation makes it hard for consumers to keep up, and most articles about new products are too technical, so writing for a consumer audience is appreciated.